JayPinn-96/GreSQL-pgAdmin4-science_class-/README.md

 ## Short analysis of science, maths and english marks in a classroom using PostgreSQL :open_book:
 - Description of the steps taken in the project document,

-## Analysis of product, customer and sales of a US supermarket using PostgreSQL :chair: Project Portfolio US Supermarket.sql
+## Analysis of product, customer and sales of a US supermarket using PostgreSQL :chair: Project Portfolio US Supermarket.sql / Line chart comparing plotting total sales on months.png
 - Description of the steps taken in the project document,

 ## Analysis of Hotel Revenue 🏨 SQL data analysis.sql/ Power BI Hotels Presentation.pbix